 As a leading manufacturer in the industry with decades of history serving the local community, and a publicly-listed company now, the Group is committed to its social responsibilities more than ever.
 The Group understands the difficulties that occurred in various areas under the COVID-19 pandemic and supports our local community where our business rooted.
-During the year ended 31 March 2022, the Group's representatives participated the blood donation day organised by Hip Seng Group of Companies and showing our support to save lives.
-With the arrangement of Hong Kong Care and Poverty Relief Association, we brought winter solstice gift bags to visit the elderly, and delivered our love and care to them.
+However, amid numerous rounds of COVID-19 outbreaks in various locations, it was particularly difficult for the Group to hold or participate in physical community or charitable activities.
+Thus, during the year ended 31 March 2021, for the first time, the Group participated in the virtual social event held by Construction Industry Council - Virtual Happy Run 2021, which turned out to be very uplifting and encouraging.

-The Group sponsored a few social and charitable events.
-For instance, the annual charity walk organised by Shui On Seagull Club and the volunteers training programme organised by YHS Charitable Organisation Limited.
-We sponsored a women's football team aiming not only to promote an active lifestyle, but also to support the group of girls in the football team to achieve their ambitions, and more importantly, to raise our voice for women's rights and gender equality.
+The Group sponsored a women's football team aiming not only to promote an active lifestyle, but also to support the group of girls in the football team to achieve their ambitions, and more importantly, to raise our voice for women's rights and gender equality.